akilagithub/shift-left-security-repository/README.md

 1. Commit and push changes to the repository
     1. `git commit -a -m 'personalizing the app' && git push -u origin master`

+    1. If you are using Verified (signed) commits, you may need to add a TTY for GPG
+        > SEE [Signed Git Commits](#signed-git-commits) in this document for more details

 1. Watch the [CI/CD Pipeline](-/pipelines) from within Gitlab

     ![Pipeline Example](docs/pipeline-example.png)